cjakabos/portfolio-web/README.md

   - The user can create owners, employees and pets and assign them a schedule from the Pets tab, which uses Petstore service API interface.
   - Any errors related to the operations is displayed.

+    vi. eCommerce (extra layer, optional)
+- The user can create users, items, carts and orders for the eCommerce service through its API.
+- Any errors related to the operations is displayed.

 ### Testing
 Selenium tests are defined to verify user-facing functionality and to check feature-completeness.